robinjuyal/saloncare/README.md

-                     lowest-numbered free chair, position cleared) Barber taps Done  → COMPLETED (booking marked COMPLETED) Barber cancels    → CANCELLED (with reason, customer notified in MyBookings) No-show scheduler → NO_SHOW (after 15 min at position 1 with no start) Payment abandoned → CANCELLED, reason=PAYMENT_TIMEOUT (after 20 min in PENDING_PAYMENT, via PaymentCleanupScheduler — never reaches the queue at all)
+                     lowest-numbered free chair, position cleared) Barber taps Done  → COMPLETED (booking marked COMPLETED) Barber cancels    → CANCELLED (with reason, customer notified in MyBookings) No-show scheduler → NO_SHOW (promised estimatedStartTime + 15 min has passed, AND a chair is actually free for their position — see v4.0) Payment abandoned → CANCELLED, reason=PAYMENT_TIMEOUT (after 20 min in PENDING_PAYMENT, via PaymentCleanupScheduler — never reaches the queue at all)
 ```